Why Are We Moral? An LLM-based Agent Simulation Approach to Study Moral Evolution: Agent Cognitive Architecture ( )

 \textit{Self-focused agents} care exclusively about themselves.
 But in implementation, we notice a definitional challenge: purely selfish agents have no interest in reproduction, but defining them to care about offspring would conflate them with kin-focused agents.
 Therefore, we define them as investing in reproduction but providing no further offspring care, similar to r-selected species (fish, amphibians, invertebrates) that maximize reproductive success through quantity rather than parental care~\citep{pianka1970r, stearns1992evolution, gross2005evolution, reznick2002r, trumbo2012patterns}

 \textit{Kin-focused agents} extend moral concern to genetic relatives, providing care and resources to family members while treating non-kin instrumentally.

 \textit{Group-focused agents} extend moral concern beyond kin to include non-related group members.
 However, defining a group remains a challenge: who constitutes the ``group" worthy of moral consideration?
-We define two variants: \begin{itemize} \item \textit{Reciprocal group moral agents} extend care only to those who reciprocate similar moral concern, creating a self-consistent moral circle based on mutual recognition. \item \textit{Universal group moral agents} extend care to all individuals regardless of their morality.
+We define two variants: 1) \textit{Reciprocal group moral agents} extend care only to those who reciprocate similar moral concern, creating a self-consistent moral circle based on mutual recognition; 2) \textit{Universal group moral agents} extend care to all individuals regardless of their morality.
 It is expansive, and its non-violent orientation aligns with some intuitive conceptions of morality.
-However, this variant presents theoretical inconsistencies—violating fairness and reciprocity principles while benefiting agents who may undermine group welfare, such as selfish agents. \end{itemize}
+However, this variant presents theoretical inconsistencies—violating fairness and reciprocity principles while benefiting agents who may undermine group welfare, such as selfish agents.

-This framework yields four distinct moral types that enable systematic investigation of how different moral dispositions affect evolutionary outcomes.
+This framework yields four distinct moral types to enable systematic investigation of how different moral dispositions affect evolutionary outcomes.
 We acknowledge that this discrete categorization simplifies the continuous nature of moral concern in humans for experimental tractability.
-More importantly, this demonstrates the ability of the framework to customize agent traits by defining the characteristics under the aiming social science research problems.
+More importantly, this demonstrates that the framework can customize agent traits by defining the characteristics for focused social science research problems.
+We note that individual-level agent behaviors are driven by their assigned moral dispositions (i.e., instruction-following).
+The \textit{emergent} phenomena we study are the population-level dynamics---specifically, which moral type comes to dominate under various ecological constraints---outcomes that are not prescribed by the prompts.